chuklee/HACKATHON_MISTRAL/README.md

 It opens the door to a new and fastest way to create agent specialized in a specific task.

 ## Participants
-- Eithan.Nakache
+- Eithan Nakache
-- Martin.Natale
+- Martin Natale
-- Ilyas.Oulkadda
+- Ilyas Oulkadda
 - Camil Ziane

 ## Installation